section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 Fake news refers to information content which is false, misleading or whose source cannot be verified.
 This content may be generated to intentionally damage reputation, deceive, to gain attention.
 The term rose to popularity during the 2016 US Presidential Elections.
 It was reported that fake news likely influenced the results of the elections.

 Various types of fake news include:

 · Clickbait.
 Often eye-catching content to capture readers at the expense of being factual.

 · Satire/parody.
-This type of content is considered to be fun and humorous thus considered to be entertaining.
-Yet, some readers may interpret the content as fact.
+This type of content is considered to be fun and humorous thus considered to be entertaining, yet, some readers may interpret the content as fact.

 · Propaganda.
 This is content meant to mislead and influence the reader.

 · Biased/partisan/hyper-partisan.
 Oftentimes this is biased political content claiming to be impartial.

 · Unreliable news.
-Journalists may publish news whose sources are unverified.
-Or without carrying out any form of fact checking.
+Journalists may publish news whose sources are unverified, or without carrying out any form of fact checking.

 #### How Fake News Works

 Social media platforms are incredibly influential.
-The estimation of daily number of tweets is about 500 million.
+According to [internet live stats](https://www.internetlivestats.com/twitter-statistics/) the estimation of daily number of tweets is about 500 million.
 These platforms are ubiquitous.
 They are the go-to environment to share thoughts, feelings, opinions and intentions.
 This provides ideal conditions to distribute news with minimal guidelines and restrictions.

 In today's world, it is normal to receive news from online sources through social media.
 News is often subjective to readers.
 We often choose to ingest content that appeals to the different emotions we have.
 So, considering this, the information that gets the most reach may not be real or accurate news.
 Additionally, real news may be twisted in transmission.
 A reader may end up with different version of the same news.
 This may lead to an information overload.